Middle School Education

 English Language Arts

-The goal of English Language Arts is to produce students who are College and Career Ready in Reading, Writing, Speaking, Listening, and Language.
+The goal of English Language Arts is to produce students who are college- and career-ready in reading, writing, speaking, listening, and language.
 As students advance through the grades and master the standards in reading, writing, speaking, listening, and language, they are able to exhibit with increasing fullness and regularity these capacities of the literate individual.

-Students become self-directed learners, effectively seeking out and using resources to assist them, including teachers, peers, and print and digital reference materials.
+- They demonstrate independence: Students become self-directed learners, effectively seeking out and using resources to assist them, including teachers, peers, and print and digital reference materials.

-Students adapt their communication in relation to audience, task, purpose, and discipline.
+- They respond to the varying demands of audience, task, purpose, and discipline: Students adapt their communication in relation to audience, task, purpose, and discipline.
 They set and adjust the purpose for reading, writing, speaking, listening, and language use as warranted by the task.
 They appreciate nuances, such as how the composition of an audience should affect tone when speaking and how the connotations of words affect meaning.

-Students are engaged and open-minded—but discerning—readers and listeners.
+- They comprehend as well as critique: Students are engaged and open-minded—but discerning—readers and listeners.
 They work diligently to understand precisely what an author or speaker is saying, but they also question an author’s or speaker’s assumptions and premises and assess the veracity of claims and the soundness of reasoning.

-Students cite specific evidence when offering an oral or written interpretation of a text.
+- They value evidence: Students cite specific evidence when offering an oral or written interpretation of a text.
 They use relevant evidence when supporting their own points in writing and speaking, making their reasoning clear to the reader or listener, and they constructively evaluate others’ use of evidence.

-Students employ technology thoughtfully to enhance their reading, writing, speaking, listening, and language use.
+- They use technology and digital media strategically and capably: Students employ technology thoughtfully to enhance their reading, writing, speaking, listening, and language use.
 They tailor their searches online to acquire useful information efficiently, and they integrate what they learn using technology with what they learn offline.
 They are familiar with the strengths and limitations of various technological tools and mediums and can select and use those best suited to their communication goals.

-Students appreciate that the twenty-first-century classroom and workplace are settings in which people from often widely divergent cultures and who represent diverse experiences and perspectives must learn and work together.
+- They come to understand other perspectives and cultures: Students appreciate that the twenty-first-century classroom and workplace are settings in which people from often widely divergent cultures and who represent diverse experiences and perspectives must learn and work together.
 Students actively seek to understand other perspectives and cultures through reading and listening, and they are able to communicate effectively with people of varied backgrounds.

-Resources
+ELA Resources

 -